William Everson (poet): Beginnings

-Everson was born on September 10, 1912 in Sacramento, California.
+Everson was born on September 10, 1912, in Sacramento, California.
 His parents, both of whom were printers, raised him on a farm outside the small fruit-growing town of Selma, California.
 He played football at Selma High School and attended Fresno State College (later known as California State University, Fresno).

 Poet and teacher

 Everson was an influential member of the San Francisco Renaissance in poetry and worked closely with Kenneth Rexroth during this period of his life.
 Throughout his life, Everson was a great admirer of the work and life of poet Robinson Jeffers.
 Much of his work as a critic was done on Jeffers's poetry.

 Everson married his childhood sweetheart Edwa Poulson on Memorial Day weekend in 1938.
 Edwa worked as a school teacher and they acquired some farmland.
 The couple did not want children, and in February 1940 Edwa accompanied Everson when he had a vasectomy performed by the physician of a friend.
-The marriage ended in divorce.

 Everson registered as an anarchist and a pacifist with his draft board, in compliance with the 1940 draft bill.
 In 1943, he was sent to a Civilian Public Service (CPS) work camp for conscientious objectors in Oregon.
 In Camp Angel at Waldport, Oregon, with other poets, artists and actors such as Kemper Nomland, William Eshelman, Kermit Sheets, Vlad Dupre, Glen Coffield, George Woodcock and Kenneth Patchen, he founded a fine-arts program in which the CPS men staged plays and poetry-readings and learned the craft of fine printing.
-More on this camp experience can be found in the book"Here on the Edge" by Steve McQuiddy.
+More on this camp experience can be found in the book "Here on the Edge" by Steve McQuiddy.
 During his time as a conscientious objector, Everson completed The Residual Years, a volume of poems that launched him to national fame.

+During his time at Camp Angel, Everson's wife Edwa began a relationship with another man.
+This led to an eventual divorce, when the two could not reconcile.

 Everson married poet Mary Fabilli on June 12, 1948, separated from her on June 30, 1949, and divorced her years later on May 13, 1963.
 Influenced by her religious devotion, Everson converted to Catholicism.
 Everson joined the Catholic Church in 1951 and soon became involved with the Catholic Worker Movement in Oakland, California.